In a recent study, researchers have discovered a powerful pain reliever that acts on a pain pathway previously unknown.

 The synthetic compound is called UKH-1114.
 It is effective at reducing neuropathic pain in injured mice.

-This compound could relieve pain as well as a widely used drug for pain relief gabapentin.
+This compound could relieve pain as a widely used drug for pain relief gabapentin.

 The advantage of UKH-1114 is that it can relieve pain at a much lower dose and the effect can last much longer.